 From her kindergarten days when she marked that cooking was “fun” and not “work” on an exam, Cindy has spent her lifetime having fun in the kitchen and promoting this in her circle of friends, students and co-workers.

 Cindy turned her culinary interests into a professional career in 2005 after her fun tech career at Apple and Netscape.
-She was a cooking instructor at the Palo Alto Adult School for a decade and has also taught at curious.com in addition to her private business.
+She was a cooking instructor at the Palo Alto Adult School for a decade and has also taught at curious.com and Sur La Table in addition to her private business.
 She now spends all her time spreading the word about culinary adventures via La Toque de Cindy and the Slow Food movement.

 Cindy’s training includes coursework at Le Cordon Bleu in Paris, schools in the San Francisco Bay Area (Home Chef, Sur La Table, Draegers, Palo Alto Adult School) and instruction from the Bay Area renowned chocolate masters Alice Medrich, John Scharffenberger and Michael Recchiuti.
 Her claim to fame came when the Food Network asked her to compete on their Guy’s Grocery Game show.